 In our modern age, research functions as a basic foundation of the social order.
 We believe Friends are called to generate knowledge, wisdom and systematic insight that informs public policy for the common good.
 We believe this kind of work will enable us to live more fully in “the virtue of the life and power” that treats all humans and the whole Earth as a manifestation of the Divine.

 Within this heritage, QIF seeks to realize the evolutionary potential of Quaker testimonies.

 This approach to research aims to support the Quaker community in its application of Friends testimonies to the critical issues of human betterment and an Earth restored.
-In particular, the Institute seeks to support the frontline work of American Friends Service Committee (AFSC), Canadian Friends Service Committee, Friends Committee on National Legislation (FCNL), Quaker International Affairs Programme (Canada), as well as other Quaker organizations.
+In particular, the Institute seeks to support the frontline work of American Friends Service Committee (AFSC), Canadian Friends Service Committee, Friends Committee on National Legislation (FCNL), as well as other Quaker organizations.

 Quaker Institute for the Future is incorporated in the state of California as a non-profit, 501[c]3, scientific and educational organization.
 QIF’s by-laws were approved at the first meeting of the Board of Trustees in August 2004.

 QIF gratefully acknowledges a start up grant from the Shoemaker Fund that, along with other generous private donations, has enabled the Institute to proceed toward the realization of key goals.
-Contributions to QIF may be submitted electronically using the DONATE button at the top of any page, or mailed to:
+Contributions to QIF may be submitted electronically using the Donate button at the bottom of any page, or mailed to:

 Charles Blanchard, QIF

 A Workshop on Strategy and Action For a Moral Economy held at the Quaker Center in Ben Lomond CA, in March, 2011.

 The Moral Economy Project focused on bringing economics, science, ethics, and ecology together in a new model for the human economy – an economy that works for the well-being of the whole community of life.